bismuthfoundation/Hack-with-BIS/17-Colored-List-An-event-sourcing-use-case/readme.md

 ## The colored list

 This colored list is in fact a dictionary, with "colors" string as keys, and arbitrary data as values.
-It is managed by the hypernode plugin, init at node start, then kept up to date from the new blocks events.
+It is managed by the hypernode plugin, init at hypernode start, then kept up to date from the new blocks events.

 ## The event sourcing model

-The dictionary is created and updated from indivudual specific transactions.
+The dictionary is created and updated from individual specific transactions.

 - operation: `color:key_name`
 - sender: POW controller address